Boris Johnson set to move forward with anti-BDS law

 Newly reelected British Prime Minister Boris Johnson is expected to unveil proposed legislation aimed at undermining the boycott, divestment and sanctions (BDS) campaign against Israel later this week, local media reported.

 According to daily newspaper “i,” the measure will be listed among the legislative priorities of the Johnson administration during the Queen’s Speech on Thursday.
-The speech, which is traditionally given by the reigning monarch at the opening of parliament, is written by the Queen’s ministers and reflects the priorities of the incoming government.
+The speech, which is traditionally given by the reigning monarch at the opening of parliament, is written by the queen’s ministers and reflects the priorities of the incoming government.

-Johnson’s Conservative party, which won a landslide victory in Thursday’s general election, had pledged to ban local councils from boycotting products from foreign countries, including Israel, in its election policy manifesto released last month.
+Johnson’s Conservative Party, which won a landslide victory in Thursday’s general election, had pledged to ban local councils from boycotting products from foreign countries, including Israel, in its election policy manifesto released last month.

 “We will ban public bodies from imposing their own direct or indirect boycotts, disinvestment or sanctions campaigns against foreign countries.
 These undermine community cohesion,” the document read.